ronivay/XenOrchestraInstallerUpdater/README-FEDORA.md

 2. **Node.js**: Fedora 42 includes Node.js 22 in the base repository, which matches XO requirements.

-3. **libvhdi**: Currently not available in Fedora repositories.
-The script will skip this and inform you that XO will work without it, but some VHD operations may be limited.
+3. **libvhdi**: Automatically installed from the reversejames/libvhdi COPR repository.
+This provides full VHD operation support.

 ## Known Limitations

-- libvhdi-tools is not available from COPR for Fedora (only EPEL)
+- libvhdi-tools is installed from reversejames/libvhdi COPR repository
-- Some VHD operations may be limited without libvhdi
+- Full VHD operations are supported with libvhdi installed

 ## Future Improvements

-- [ ] Create COPR repository for libvhdi on Fedora
+- [x] COPR repository for libvhdi on Fedora (reversejames/libvhdi)
 - [ ] Add support for more Fedora versions as they're released
 - [ ] Improve rawhide handling for better stability